AisyluFattakhova/AisyluFattakhova.github.io/_posts/2025-11-01-gcn-protein-function.md

 3. **Dropout (p=0.5):** Prevents overfitting, especially important with limited training graphs
 4. **No activation on output:** We'll use BCEWithLogitsLoss which applies sigmoid internally

+Now that we have our architecture defined, let's train it and see how it performs!

+---

+## Training and Evaluation

 ### The Loss Function: Binary Cross Entropy

-Since this is multi-label classification, we use **Binary Cross Entropy with Logits Loss**:
+Since this is multi-label classification, we need a loss function that handles multiple independent binary predictions.
+We use **Binary Cross Entropy with Logits Loss**:

 {::nomarkdown}
 \[